Lora-net/LoRaMac-node/README.md

 **Note:** In previous versions of this project this was done inside `Commissioning.h` files located under each provided example directory.

-#### lr1110-se
+#### lr11xx-se

-*lr1110-se* abstraction implementation handles all the required exchanges with the LR1110 radio crypto-engine.
+*lr11xx-se* abstraction implementation handles all the required exchanges with the LR1110 or LR1120 radio crypto-engine.

-All LR1110 radio chips are pre-provisioned out of factory in order to be used with [LoRa Cloud Device Join Service](https://www.loracloud.com/documentation/join_service).
+All LR11XX radio chips are pre-provisioned out of factory in order to be used with [LoRa Cloud Device Join Service](https://www.loracloud.com/documentation/join_service).

 In case other Join Servers are to be used the `DevEUI`, `Pin`, `JoinEUI` and `AES128 keys` can be updated by following the instructions provided on chapter "13.
 LR1110 Provisioning" of the [LR1110 User Manual](https://semtech.my.salesforce.com/sfc/p/#E0000000JelG/a/2R000000Q2PM/KGm1YHDoHhtaicNYHCIAnh0CbG3yodEuWWJ2WrFRafM).

-When the compile option `SECURE_ELEMENT_PRE_PROVISIONED` is set to `ON` the *lr1110-se* will use the factory provisioned data (`DevEUI`, `JoinEUI` and `AES128 keys`).
+When the compile option `SECURE_ELEMENT_PRE_PROVISIONED` is set to `ON` the *lr11xx-se* will use the factory provisioned data (`DevEUI`, `JoinEUI` and `AES128 keys`).
-When the compile option `SECURE_ELEMENT_PRE_PROVISIONED` is set to `OFF` the *lr1110-se* has to be provisioned by following one of the methods described on chapter "13.
+When the compile option `SECURE_ELEMENT_PRE_PROVISIONED` is set to `OFF` the *lr11xx-se* has to be provisioned by following one of the methods described on chapter "13.
 LR1110 Provisioning" of the [LR1110 User Manual](https://semtech.my.salesforce.com/sfc/p/#E0000000JelG/a/2R000000Q2PM/KGm1YHDoHhtaicNYHCIAnh0CbG3yodEuWWJ2WrFRafM).
-The `DevEUI`, `Pin` and `JoinEUI` can be changed by editing the `se-identity.h` file located in `./src/peripherals/lr1110-se/` directory.
+The `DevEUI`, `Pin` and `JoinEUI` can be changed by editing the `se-identity.h` file located in `./src/peripherals/lr11xx-se/` directory.

 #### atecc608a-tnglora-se